Lost Sierra: Outdoor recreation

 Hiking, camping, backpacking, and mountain biking draw many visitors to the Lost Sierra every year.
 Numerous trail systems and campgrounds provide a wide range of options for outdoor enthusiasts.

 The Lakes Basin has glacier-carved valleys and numerous small mountain lakes, and connects to the Pacific Crest Trail.
 Plumas Eureka State Park encompasses a section of the Lakes Basin.

 The area around Quincy, the seat of Plumas County, features the Bucks Lake Wilderness with over 21,000 acres of protected forest, as well as trail access along the steep slopes of the Feather River Canyon.

 Downieville, at the southern edge of the Lost Sierra, is a mountain biking destination featuring many miles of trails with large changes in elevation.
 The Sierra Buttes Trail Stewardship is a non-profit organization that develops and maintains hiking/biking/dirt bike trails throughout the Lost Sierra.
-The group's ongoing Connected Communities project plans to link 15 regional communities via over 600 miles of multi-use trails, with the goal of increasing tourism.
+The group's Connected Communities project, launched in the early 2020s, plans to create a Lost Sierra Route consisting of more than 600 miles of multi-use trails linking 15 regional communities, with the goal of increasing tourism.